TPRSigma/Tissue-Processor/Android-APP/README.md

 - If the installation fails, make sure the `.apk` file is not corrupted and is compatible with your Android version.
 - After installation, consider disabling **installation from unknown sources** for security.
 ---

+### 6. Pair the app with the Tissue Processor over Bluetooth.
+> **Note:** The app requires Bluetooth permission on the Android device.
+---

 ## 📲 Installing and Running APP